TAM FAF2 Post 1: Introducing Ed Rodley and the Experience Alchemists

 - “Measuring the Impact of COVID-19 on People in the Museum Field” -American Alliance of Museums

 - This AAM publication analyzes the devastating effect the COVID-19 pandemic is having on the US arts and culture sector—both on the nonprofit organizations that form an essential part of our civic infrastructure and on the individuals who work for them.
-To illuminate the impact that the pandemic is having on people in the museum field specifically, AAM surveyed current paid museum employees, employees who had been furloughed or laid off, independent contractors, volunteers, students, retirees, and board members.
+To illuminate the impact that the pandemic is having on people in the museum field specifically, AAM surveyed current paid museum employees, employees, who had been furloughed or laid off, independent contractors, volunteers, students, retirees, and board members.

 - Follow-up Survey on the impact of the COVID-19 pandemic on museums in Europe - NEMO Final Report - Network of European Museum Organisations

 - This survey was answered by 600 museums from 48 countries between 30 October and 29 November 2020, the majority coming from Europe.
 It follows NEMO’s initial survey, report and recommendations about the impact of the COVID-19 pandemic on museums from May 20201 during the first lockdown and sought to investigate the different themes that emerged in the first survey and which have been discussed in the museum community.
-The themes are: 1.
+The themes are 1.
 Consequences of income (and other) losses 2.
-The increased importance of digital museum offers 3.
+The increased importance of digital museums offers 3.
 Adapted operations and preparedness during and for crises

 - How are museums using artificial intelligence, and is AI the future of museums? - MuseumNext